 Ericsson to buy wireless networking firm Cradlepoint in US$1.1 billion deal

-Telecoms gear maker Ericsson said on Friday it would acquire Cradlepoint, a provider of wireless WAN solutions, in a deal worth US$1.1 billion on an enterprise-value basis.

-STOCKHOLM: Ericsson has agreed to buy U.S.-based wireless networking company Cradlepoint in a US$1.1 billion deal, the Swedish telecoms gear maker said on Friday.
+STOCKHOLM: Ericsson has agreed to buy US-based wireless networking company Cradlepoint in a US$1.1 billion deal, the Swedish telecoms gear maker said on Friday (Sep 18).

 The deal, Ericsson's largest in more than a decade, would give it access to tools that can connect devices using Internet of Things over a 4G or a 5G network.